d-prieto/2025IBComputerScienceCaseStudy/definitions.md

 [Expand bit by bit the different concepts from the booklet, with some more explanations in the marked concepts]

 ### Critical Path
+A series of activities in a project which, when delayed, will delay the project completion time.
+In other words, the critical path is the sequence of stages or steps in a process that determine the minimum time required to complete a project.
+In the context of software development, identifying the critical path helps in pinpointing the tasks that cannot be delayed without affecting the overall timeline.
+These tasks form the longest sequence in the project's network diagram, and any delay in a critical path task will directly delay the entire project.
+In system performance, it is the path that dictates the latency of an overall task.\

 ### Machine learning dependencies

+Machine learning (ML) dependencies refer to the prerequisite components, libraries, or data needed for a machine learning model to function.
+These include:

+1. Training Data: Large datasets needed to train the model.
+2. Libraries & Frameworks: Tools like TensorFlow, PyTorch, or Scikit-learn provide pre-built functions for training and implementing models.
+3. Compute Resources: Powerful GPUs or TPUs (tensor processing units) are often necessary to process complex ML tasks efficiently.
+4. Dependencies Between Models: Sometimes, one ML model's output serves as the input for another, which creates dependency across different models.

+Machine learning models rely heavily on these dependencies for accuracy and efficiency.
+For instance, poor-quality training data or insufficient compute resources can significantly impact the model's performance.

 ### Natural language understanding (NLU)